datatrans/secure-fields-sample/react-example/README.md

 ### `npm start`
 A working bundle will be created
-Open the new lib/app.html in your browser
+Open example/lib/app.html in your browser